johnportiz14/johnportiz14.github.io/_research/methane-on-mars.md

 <img src='/images/research/curiositySlice.gif'
 width='500px'>

-*Cartoon diagram of Curiosity measuring methane on the surface of Mars.
+*Cartoon diagram of Curiosity measuring methane on the surface of Mars.<br>
 Copyright &copy; John P. Ortiz 2022.*

 This research seeks to move us towards a better of understanding of methane in